How to get over a breakup, from girls to girls

 Just get him out of your life ASAP

 Breakups can be pretty shit.
 Whether it's a simple and amicable breakup, a pre-uni breakup, or an angry rip up all of his stuff and tell his mum he's a fuckboy kinda breakup – ending a relationship with anyone isn't exactly nice.
 But how do you get over a breakup?
 Is there a way to deal with someone that's completely fucked you over?
-How long is it before you should be over a breakup?
 How do you COPE?

 We asked girls from up and down the country for their advice about dealing with breakups – here are their answers.

 I left a three year relationship that was on and off for six months after I realised no matter how much we loved each other we couldn’t make each other happy anymore.

 The hardest thing was losing that constant communication.
 I felt so disconnected from parts of myself that were him.
 I’d grown so used to a constant togetherness, an inseparable part of my life.
 I couldn’t adjust to losing that, so we kept talking.

 But once we decided it was best to just be exes, stop talking completely, and start afresh; I felt a lot better.
 It’s hard at first.
 But stop texting, stop calling.
 Don’t check that girl you were always worried might be a little more than a friend’s Instagram profile.
 Dealing with a break up is an active thing.
 It’s not checking your phone to see if they’ve called or watched your Insta story.
 It’s reminding yourself you’ve done this to make yourself and them happy in the long term.
 It’s about making yourself present and stopping your thoughts drifting to them.

 So keep going, keep working through it.
 One day you’ll find yourself in tears of laughter among friends, or you’ll get to the end of a long night and realise you haven’t thought of them or felt pain once.
 It’ll come. – Mollie, 20.